Local railway company crests

 1849 - Present

-Footbridge and Pershore Road bridge South from footbridge
+Kings Norton station footbridge and Pershore Road bridge

 Above-left we can see the covered footbridge - the long walkway to the Station entrance is sited at the top of the staircase on the left-hand side up platform.
 This view also shows the disused island platform which is now heavily covered in bushes and small trees!
 Interesetingly, when originally built the station only had a double-track (being the set seen in the above-left image) thus the area which is now the island platform was at one time the up platform.
 Beyond the footbridge and the bridge carrying the Pershore Road is the branch to Lifford.
 Above-right we see the view from the footbridge at the southern-end of the station looking back towards Northfield: the area of land to the left being the old goods yard.

 Unfortunately, since my visit to Kings Norton to take photos for this page, Network Rail have decided that the time has come to demolish the old station building and as of 25/02/06, the bulldozers moved-in to clear the site.
-Above-left and right we see the partially demolished station building - presumably soon to be absorbed into the car park.
+Above-left and right we see the partially demolished station building, soon to be absorbed into the car park.

 Google